How I turned my life experiences into a NIHR-funded research project

 It was only once I understood my son’s autism that I could help him.
 I saw Zak’s progress, while other members of my local community were hiding their children who were similar to Zak.
 I realised I needed to educate and empower my community.
 I set up Autism Independence (AI), which aims to raise awareness of autism in the Somali community and among the professionals involved in their children’s care.

 As I met other families affected by autism, I learnt that my community is just one of several migrant groups with a higher prevalence of autism.
 I heard about Dheeraj Rai, a researcher at the University of Bristol involved in the first autism and Somali research in Sweden.
 I got in touch with him and asked to meet.
 I asked him whether more research could be done to discover why there was such a high prevalence within the Somali community.
-Dheeraj suggested we applied to an open call for research ideas to the newly established NIHR CLAHRC West.
+Dheeraj suggested we applied to an open call for research ideas to the newly established NIHR Collaboration for Leadership in Applied Health Research and Care West (CLAHRC West).
 He explained that this opportunity might not allow us to explore the reasons behind autism.
 Instead, we could do some work to understand the difficulties that families in Bristol face to get support for their children with autism.